 Refrigerate for a minimum of 30 minutes, preferably 2-4 hours.
 The longer the meat marinates, the more tender and flavorful it will be.

 While the meat marinates, mix up your peach salsa.

-Alternatively, you can roast the corn in the oven, boil it on the stovetop, or even microwave it.
+Alternatively, you can roast the corn in the oven, boil it on the stovetop, steam it in the electric pressure cooker, or even microwave it.
 To microwave, remove the corn from the husks and heat on high for 3-5 minutes, covered with damp paper towels.

 Cover tightly and place in the fridge until you are ready to serve.

 When the pork is ready, heat your grill to medium, between 325 and 350°F.

 Grill the chops for about 3 minutes on each side.
 You want to be sure that they cook all the way through, don’t leave any pink centers!
 Rare pork not only has a poor texture, it can be dangerous as well.